 In collaboration with Black San Diego, and San Diego African American Museum of Fine Art, the San Diego History Center held its first annual “Keepers of the Culture event.”
-This event will be honoring local living legends who have left an indelible imprint on the San Diego Community.
+This event was held honoring local living legends who have left an indelible imprint on the San Diego Community.

 The standing room only reception was held at the San Diego History Center located in Balboa Park adjacent to the Legacy in Black exhibit featuring the art of African American Artists who are from San Diego, highlighting the historical contributions to the city and beyond.

 Legacy In Black is featured on exhibition through April 15, 2018.

 The evening reception celebrated San Diego’s iconic living legends Chuck Ambers, Dr. Willie Morrow, Dr. Harold Brown and, the family of Dr. Jack Kimbrough.

 Here’s a bit of history about the honorees:

 Chuck Ambers, a native of Detroit, and a classmate of Motown’s own Diana Ross, told the room that he came to San Diego in 1962, on a basketball scholarship which brought him to Oceanside, California to attend California Western University, which later became U.S. International University.

 But, it wasn’t until he was teaching sixth grade in the Chula Vista school district that his passion for African history and his wide collection of art truly began.
 Amber is the founder and executive educational curator of the African Museum Casa del Rey Moro, located in Old Town.
 The museum has been on existence for Twenty years, and is host to thousands and thousands of visitors each year.

 The museum is a celebration African-Mexican history, something Ambers says is what in part intrigued him about San Diego’s rich cultural history.